Search

 How Can Companies Use Computer Vision? – Make or Buy

 Due to the disruptive nature of computer vision, organizations across industries strive to adopt the technology and employ it to solve various problems (AI vision inspection, remote monitoring, counting, quality control, event recognition, etc.).
-Hence, innovation teams face a make or buy decision with the following options
+Hence, innovation teams face a make-or-buy decision with the following options

 • 1) use a ready-made yet inflexible turnkey product,